bean-mhm/digit-recognition/README.md

 the networks thinks the input matches digits 0 to 9.

 Once a network is trained, we can get a prediction from it by doing a **forward pass**.
-In a forward pass, we start from the first hidden layer and, for each of its nodes, we calculate a **weighted sum** of the activations from the previous layer (the input layer), add a **bias** value to it, and finally, put it through a custom **activation function** (for example, a sigmoid function).
+In a forward pass, we start from the first hidden layer, and for each of its nodes, we calculate a **weighted sum** of the activations from the previous layer (the input layer), add a **bias** value to it, and finally, put it through a custom **activation function** (for example, a sigmoid function).
 Then, we repeat